-At September 30, 2022, the University's assets and deferred outflows of resources were \$5.6 billion, liabilities and deferred inflows of resources were \$2.8 billion, leaving a net position of \$2.7 billion.
-The overall decrease in net position of \$138.3 million is based on the activity presented in the statements of revenues, expenses and changes in net position.
-Although the University saw increases in operating revenues, including auxiliary and other operating revenues, these increases were offset by a net investment loss resulting from unfavorable market conditions, resulting in an overall decrease in net position.
+At September 30, 2023, the University's assets and deferred outflows of resources were \$6.2 billion, liabilities and deferred inflows of resources were \$3.0 billion, leaving a net position of \$3.2 billion.
+The overall increase in net position of \$507.2 million is based on the activity presented in the statements of revenues, expenses and changes in net position.
+During fiscal year 2023, the University saw increases in gifts, additions to the Endowment, State educational appropriations and State capital appropriations, as well as net investment gains due to improved market conditions.
 A summary of the University's assets, deferred outflows, liabilities, deferred inflows, and net position follows.